 - Parks: Valley, Oaks, Maetzold and Burnes Park

 - Lunch will be provided by Hopkins Public School School Nutrition Food Truck

 - Staff will be offering a variety of programming including sports camps, art and group games.

 - Programming is offered by Hopkins High School students and graduates hired through the Hopkins Royal Connections program, in partnership with a dedicated team of summer 2021 AmeriCorps members.

 Royal Connections is a brand-new approach to Hopkins Community Education programming!!!
 All Royal Connections courses are designed and taught by current Hopkins High School students or recent grads.
 The program is intergenerational; instructors have designed courses for both different youth age ranges as well as adults!
 Royal Connections instructors are paid employees and are working in collaboration with Hopkins Community Education staff.
-Best of all: all classes are offered on a "pay what you can" scale from $0 - $20!
+Best of all: all classes are offered on a "pay what you can" scale from $5 - $25!
 The main goal of Royal Connections is to provide barrier-free opportunities for social connectedness this summer.
-All courses are virtual, and will be recorded so participants can watch/ participate on their own time if needed.
+All courses are virtual.
 All participants must register online.
 Sign up today and support Hopkins High School students while learning something new!

 Community Education has the opportunity to:

 - Create free and low-cost enrichment opportunities for Hopkins students and community members

 - Fill upcoming teaching positions by hiring Hopkins High School students 16+ and recent grads to design, plan and teach classes on topics of interest to them